darkn3rd/script-tut/batch/README.md

 The *BATCH* environment has existed since 1981 with the releases of MS-DOS, IBM PC-DOS, and DR-DOS (Digital Research).
 Different versions of Windows 4.x (a.k.a.
 Windows '95 to Windows ME) were bundled with MS-DOS, and thus by nature included the the BATCH environment.

-A new environment, called *Command Shell*, was introduced with the with OS/2 from IBM, and later with Microsoft Windows NT.
+A new environment, called *Command Shell*, was introduced with the with IBM OS/2, and later with Microsoft Windows NT.
 Future versions of Windows NT, marketed as Windows XP, Windows 7, Windows 8, and so forth, continue to carry the *Command Shell*.

 ## Usage